Moreška

 Moreška /moʊˈrɛʃkə/ is a traditional sword dance from the town of Korčula, on the Croatian island of the same name in the Adriatic.
 Dating back hundreds of years, the Moreška is an elaborate production involving two groups of dancers, engaging in a mock battle over the fate of a veiled young woman.
 Originally performed rarely on special occasions, in modern times the Moreška is performed weekly for visiting tourists.
 The two sides of battling dancers were originally Moors and Christians, recalling the Spanish battles of the Reconquista in the Middle Ages.
-However, at some point in the 19th century in Korčula, the sides changed from Christians vs. Moors, to Croats vs. Moors, or simply "White" and "Black", with the non-Moor side emerging victorious.
+However, at some point in the 19th century in Korčula, the sides changed from Christians vs. Moors, to Croats vs. Moors, Turks vs. Moors or simply "White" and "Black", with the non-Moor side emerging victorious.

 History

 The Moreška in Korčula dates back to at least the mid-17th century, with its roots in the Middle Ages, from the several hundred years of battle between Muslims and Christians (Moros y cristianos) in Spain, specially in Catalonia where exist a traditional dance called La Morisca de Gerri de la Sal, during the Reconquista.
 Multiple European festivals and pageants have their roots from that period.
 By the 16th century the conquest theme with mock battles was introduced into the Americas and other world areas administered or culturally influenced by Spain.
 The version that is danced in Korčula appears to be the only one in modern times which uses two swords held by each soldier (Moreškanti) in the elaborate mock battles.